tanzislam/cryptopals/README.md

  - The above variables do not have to be **environment variables**, but can instead be specified in the GNU Make command line as [overrides]( https://www.gnu.org/software/make/manual/make.html#Overriding).
+ - The above variables may be either relative paths or absolute paths.

 Some solutions will require the location of a Hunspell dictionary to be provided in the `HUNSPELL_AFFIX_PATH` and `HUNSPELL_DICT_PATH` environment variables.